ram-parameswaran/just-in-time-access-to-k8s-with-vault-and-boundary-oss/README.md

 ![Screenshot](images/diagram.png)

 ## Summary
-This repo deploys Boundary and Vault into a GKE Kubernetes cluster and configures them to demonstrate an example workflow where by a developer uses Boundary to request Just-In-Time access to their application namespace.
+This repo deploys Boundary OSS and Vault OSS into a GKE Kubernetes cluster and configures them to demonstrate an example workflow where by a developer uses Boundary to request Just-In-Time access to their application namespace.

-A Youtube video of me presenting this demo is available [here](https://www.youtube.com/watch?v=69UFSAIDQgM).
+A Youtube video of the original author, [jamiewri] https://github.com/jamiewri presenting this demo is available [here](https://www.youtube.com/watch?v=69UFSAIDQgM).

 ## Prerequisites